-Beard: UM-MSU rivalry game still huge
+Beard: UM-MSU rivalry game huge, no matter what

 Ann Arbor — As Michigan and Michigan State have improved in recent years, there's been more than the in-state rivalry at stake.